 Corporate (and other professional) Experience

 • Through his private consultancy, Dr. Ketokivi has worked in close collaboration with both public and private research organizations as well as private enterprises, providing his clients and partners research services and consulting on the analysis of complex statistical data in particular.
-He also actively consults and provides management training on organization design and strategic operations management in various industries.
+He has also consulted and trained managers on organization design and strategic operations management in various industries.

-• Dr. Ketokivi is one of the Founding Partners and the Chairman of the Board of Pama Hockey, a Finnish high-tech industrial firm that designs and manufactures high-end composite ice hockey sticks, as well as develops the production technology used in their manufacturing.
+• Dr. Ketokivi is one of the founding partners and former chairman of the board of Pama Hockey, a Finnish high-tech industrial firm that both designs and manufactures high-end composite ice hockey sticks, as well as develops the production technology used in their manufacturing.

 • Ketokivi, M., & Mahoney, Joseph T. (2020).
 “Transaction cost economics as a theory of supply chain efficiency”.
 Production and Operations Management, forthcoming. https://doi.org/10.1111/poms.13148